Reserved forests and protected forests of India

-A reserved forest (also called a reserve forest) and protected forest in India are forests accorded a certain degree of protection.
+A reserved forest (also called a reserve forest) and protected forest in India is a forest accorded a certain degree of protection.
 The concept was introduced in the Indian Forest Act of 1927 during the British Raj to refer to forests granted protection under the British crown in British India, but not associated suzerainties.
 After Indian independence, the Government of India retained the status of the reserved and protected forests, and extended protection to other forests.
 Many forests that came under the jurisdiction of the Government of India during the political integration of India were initially granted such protection.

 Unlike National Parks or wildlife sanctuaries, reserved forests and protected forests are declared by the respective state governments.
 At present, reserved forests and protected forests differ in one important way: Activities including hunting, grazing, etc. in reserved forests are banned unless specific orders are issued otherwise.
 In protected forests, such activities are sometimes allowed for communities living on the fringes of the forest, who sustain their livelihood partially or wholly from forest resources or products.